KadTheHunter/ShulkerArchives/_pages/resources.md

 ***

 ### [![image-left]({{ site.baseurl }}/assets/images/resource-icons/ArmorStands.webp){: .align-left} Armor Stands](https://modrinth.com/mod/armor-stands)
-Armor Stands allows editing truly anything about an armor stand, from its individual limbs and their position, to pre-set poses, precise positioning and inventory, all with clean, well designed menus.
+Armor Stands allows editing truly anything about an armor stand, from its individual limbs and their position, to pre-set poses, precise positioning and inventory, all with clean, well-designed menus.

 ***